-Every two years or 30,000 miles the cooling system should be drained, flushed and re-filled.
+Every two years or 30,000 miles the cooling system should be drained, flushed and refilled.
 Remove the expansion tank cap.

-Loosen the hose at the radiator bottom and open the drain cock on right side of the engine block.
+Loosen the hose at the bottom of the radiator and open the drain cock on right side of the engine block.